• Archive

 by Emily Alff

-Sean Connelly, 57, pulls down a meal ticket for a completed to-go order of pizzas.
+Sean Connelly pulls down a meal ticket for a completed to-go order of pizzas.
 He says he runs LilJumbo Cafe like a barbecue restaurant: his food is “made that day for that day.”

-But LilJumbo patrons come for more than just food; Connelly himself is repeatedly described as “entertainment” by his guests.
-When he’s not overseeing the line during meal services, Connelly runs back and forth from the kitchen to dining floor, interacting with each guest or employee along the way.
+But LilJumbo patrons come for more than just food; Sean is repeatedly described as “entertainment” by his guests.
+When he’s not overseeing the line during meal services, he runs back and forth from the kitchen to dining floor, interacting with each guest or employee along the way.

 “It’s like watching a top that never stops spinning,” line cook Cody Canutt said.
 “It’s his show.
 It’s his stage.”

-Connelly is proud of his locally sourced food, and he’s unafraid to let customers know.
-As guests mull over his weekly menu, Connelly will walk past the coffee bar to review their order with them, even berating guests for food alterations.
-But rather than turning customers away, Connelly’s boisterousness seems to bring them back.
-“It shouldn’t work, but it does,” Canutt said.
+Sean is proud of his locally sourced food, and he’s unafraid to let customers know.
+As guests mull over his weekly menu, he will walk past the coffee bar to review their order with them, even berating guests for food alterations.
+But rather than turning customers away, his boisterousness seems to bring them back.
+“It shouldn’t work, but it does,” Cody said.
 “It brews fierce loyalty.”

-At first, Connelly worried the Maysville community wouldn’t accept his unique menu or abrasive personality, so he opened a 14-foot mobile coffee trailer to test the market.
+At first, Sean worried that the Maysville community wouldn’t accept his unique menu or abrasive personality, so he opened a 14-foot mobile coffee trailer to test the market.
 Finding success, he was offered a space in the century-old Washington Hall.
-As a designated historical site, the space isn’t zoned for commercial cookware.
-Instead, Connelly uses two small pizza ovens and a gas stovetop to serve homestyle meals for his guests.
+As a designated historical site, the space isn’t zoned for a commercial kitchen.
+Instead, Sean uses two small pizza ovens and a gas stovetop to serve homestyle meals for his guests.

-“This is all a combination of the experiences I have,” Connelly said.
+“This is all a combination of the experiences I have,” he said.
 “It’s love on a plate for me.”

 Sean rotates a pizza during dinner service.
-Connelly creates his own recipes based on whatever ingredients are in season, whatever food is on sale, and whatever meal he’s craving.
+He creates his own recipes based on whatever ingredients are in season, whatever food is on sale and whatever meal he’s craving.

 Sean drives through his home property in Robertson County.
-Their son, ‘Shooter,’ is the fifth generation to live on this land.
+His son, Shooter, is the fifth generation of his family to live on this land.

 Sean prepares vegetables for the upcoming dinner service’s daily soup.
 He’ll be serving an original recipe for bean broth soup.